adamcharnock/lightbus/docs/tutorial/quick-start.md

 python3 manually_register_user.py
 ```

-You should be prompted for a a username & password, at which point an event will be
+You should be prompted for a new username & email address, at which point an event will be
 fired onto the bus.
-We will make use of this in the next section.
+We will make use of this event in the next section.

 ### Listening for events